GitCats/Biteme/README.md

 ## Documentation

 The app is live on Heroku here: [https://blueplate-mks.herokuapp.com](https://blueplate-mks.herokuapp.com) (subject to daily limits of free usage of the Google Maps API key).
-To sample the functionality for registered restaurant owners, you may experiment with either of the following login credentials: email => 'chuys@gmail.com' OR 'freebirds@gmail.com', password => 'password'.
+To sample the functionality for registered restaurant owners, you may experiment with either of the following login credentials: email => 'chuys@gmail.com' or 'freebirds@gmail.com', password => 'password'.
 You may sign up as a user on your own from the client (note, you must use a valid email address in order to test the email notifications feature).

 See [API_spec.md](https://github.com/GitCats/BluePlate/blob/master/API_spec.md) for API POST and GET routes.
+See [this video demo](https://www.youtube.com/watch?v=EN23hRR2vFU) for an intro to the app's functionality.

 BluePlate relies on the Google Maps, Yelp, Nodemailer, and Twilio APIs.
 Its stack is primarily ReactJS, PostGreSQL, Node, and Express.